 Following the disruption, in RetailCo and EnCorp trust in the organizations' ability to steward the workforce through difficult situations was more robust.
-Partners in RetailCo agreed that the changes were "right for the business" and suggested that

-"because it was handled so well, you felt even better after" (E4RC).
+Partners in RetailCo agreed that the changes were 'right for the business' and suggested that 'because it was handled so well, you felt even better after' (E4 RC).
 There was also a sense that RetailCo had managed to safeguard its concern and care for each individual.
-Similarly, even employees who had challenged managerial decisions agreed that trust had not changed for them: "My querying of some of the decisions and some of the things that are going on have made me step back and look.
+Similarly, even employees who had challenged managerial decisions agreed that trust had not changed for them: 'My querying of some of the decisions and some of the things that are going on have made me step back and look.
 But I don't think the overall trust has changed.
-No, my trust hasn't changed."
-(E8RC).
-There was a sense of hope and anticipation among employees at EnCorp who moved from uncertainty in response to the disruptive events into a safer space: "I've seen morale's up from what it was.
-I think people know that the business is secure."
-(E6EC).
+No, my trust hasn't changed' (E8 RC).
+There was a sense of hope and anticipation among employees at EnCorp who moved from uncertainty in response to the disruptive events into a safer space: 'I've seen morale's up from what it was.
+I think people know that the business is secure' (E6 EC).

-Many CityCouncil employees suggested that going through the SWITCH program had positively influenced and reinforced their trust with the council, leaving them feeling valued: "I don't think trust levels were ever low.
+Many CityCouncil employees suggested that going through the Switch programme had positively influenced and reinforced their trust with the council, leaving them feeling valued: 'I don't think trust levels were ever low.
 I always thought they were quite high to be honest.
-From my point of view, it's worked out perfectly."
-(E9CC) and "I trust the organization as a whole one hundred per cent.
-My health and well-being went up one hundred per cent as a result."
-(E10CC).
+From my point of view, it's worked out perfectly' (E9 CC) and 'I trust the organization as a whole one hundred per cent.
+My health and well-being went up one hundred per cent as a result' (E10 CC).

-While in GovDept, ignoring established trust foundations, over-emphasizing change at the expense of guardianship, and failing to effectively engage in any of the trust preservation practices, led to the breakdown of trust instead of its preservation.
+In contrast, in GovDept, ignoring established trust foundations, over-emphasizing change at the expense of guardianship and failing to effectively engage in any of the trust preservation practices led to the breakdown of trust instead of its preservation.